Skip to main content

 Whether you've got a battery-powered electric car or plug-in hybrid, here's what you need to know about charging at home, work and everything in between.

-Knowing where and how you charge is important to your driving routine.
+Just like keeping an eye on your fuel gauge, knowing where and how you charge an EV is an important part of your driving routine.

-On top of your home charging outlet, shopping centres, car parks, hotels, and tourist hot spots across the country have already installed electric charging stations, helping the emerging number of electric vehicles on our roads fuel up.
+On top of your home charging outlet, shopping centres, car parks, hotels, and tourist spots across the country have public EV charging stations and there’s even kerbside chargers being installed, helping the increasing number of EVs on the road power up.

 Here’s what you need to know about charging at home, work and all the stops along the way.